About

 - Long-term decarbonisation pathway vision setting

-We've worked with each participating state to provide them with a tailored package of interventions - selected from the above list.
-Each package of support is unique, and targeted to their individual needs and priorities.
+We worked with each participating state to provide them with a tailored package of interventions - selected from the above list.
+Each package of support was unique, and targeted to their individual needs and priorities.

-The project is providing ten tailored technical assistance packages, including four long-term interventions (delivered over three to six months) and six short term interventions (delivered over one to three months).
+The project provided ten tailored technical assistance packages, including four long-term interventions (delivered over three to six months) and six short term interventions (delivered over one to three months).

 Workstream 1: technical assistance and training

-Participating states and regions will receive a tailored package of technical assistance support.
-This will depend on their regional needs and priorities, as well as the maturity of their MRV systems.
+Participating states and regions received a tailored package of technical assistance support.
+This was based on their regional needs and priorities, as well as the maturity of their MRV systems.

-Activities under this workstream will aim to build the capacity of states and regions, improving their knowledge and skills to measure, report and verify GHG emissions.
+Activities under this workstream helped to build the capacity of states and regions, improving their knowledge and skills to measure, report and verify GHG emissions.

 Workstream 2: aligning with national governments

-The project will ensure that regional MRV systems are aligned at local and national levels.
+The project has ensured that regional MRV systems are aligned at local and national levels.

-Outputs and learnings from the project will be captured and shared with relevant institutions to help support integrated climate action.
+Outputs and learnings from the project have been captured and shared with relevant institutions to help support integrated climate action.

-Workstream two is not a standalone activity.
-It will be integrated into workstreams one and three, by bringing actors together from the national, state, district and city levels.
+Workstream two was not a standalone activity.
+It was integrated into workstreams one and three, by bringing actors together from the national, state, district and city levels.

 Workstream 3: knowledge sharing

-States and regions will share their experiences with the Under2 Coalition and other states and regions through peer forums and knowledge products.
-This will ensure that members are informed on how to enhance MRV systems and mitigation strategies.
+States and regions shared their experiences with the Under2 Coalition and other states and regions through peer forums and knowledge products.
+This ensured that members were informed on how to enhance MRV systems and mitigation strategies.

-Supporting best practice across the coalition will help to drive more ambitious commitments and action by enhancing the capacity of subnational governments.
+Supporting best practice across the Coalition has helped to drive more ambitious commitments and action by enhancing the capacity of subnational governments.

 Core consortium partners